input-output-hk/cardano-docs.iohk.io/_docs/cardano/launcher.md

 ## Overview

 An executable [`cardano-launcher`](https://github.com/input-output-hk/cardano-sl/blob/03510d04d243d1cb9ecb2a2bd1e5392d1b64bd33/cardano-sl.cabal#L1074) is a tool for launching Cardano SL.
+Actually it runs the whole Cardano system (i.e. a node, a wallet) and handle an updates.

 You can run it with `--help` flag to see this usage info:

 ~~~
 $ cardano-launcher --help